 Menkalinan is part of Auriga, the charioteer.
 The constellation is best known for its brightest star, Capella.
 The bright yellow star soars directly overhead this evening, with Menkalinan following behind it.

-Each of the stars of Menkalinan is a good bit bigger, hotter, and brighter than the Sun.
-And they're separated by just a few million miles — a small fraction of the distance from Earth to the Sun.
+Both of the stars in the system are bigger, brighter, heavier, and hotter than the Sun.
+And they're only a few million miles apart -- just a few percent of the distance from Earth to the Sun.

 At such close range, the enormous gravity of each star exerts a strong tug on its companion.
 This tug causes each star to bulge out toward the other.
 So viewed in profile, Menkalinan would look like a pair of eggs with the small ends pointing toward each other.

 Eventually, the two stars will puff up and begin to lose their outer layers.
 The two stars may trade gas back and forth between them, affecting the ultimate fate of each of them in ways that no one can predict.